• Skip to main content

 How Does An RV Converter Work?

-Still wondering how your converter works and why it’s important to your RV?
+Wondering how your converter works and why it’s important to your RV?
 It’s a necessary component to any and all RVs, whether you’re planning on being hooked up to shore electricity or not!

-If your rig isn’t plugged into shore power or another electrical source, your RV battery or batteries will supply the power to all of the 12 volt appliances and accessories in the RV.
+If your rig isn’t plugged into shore power or another electrical source, your RV battery or batteries will supply the power to all of the 12-volt appliances and accessories in the RV.
 A converter is there to recharge your batteries when you are hooked up to shore power, which means your batteries will not drain and risk damage to their overall lifespan.

-A converter works simply enough, and is either a standard feature or an easy plug and play addition to any rig.
-It is a necessary machine if you plan on utilizing your DC appliances or accessories, because your batteries will still drain even if you are plugged into standard shore power.
+A converter works simply enough and is either a standard feature or an easy plug-and-play addition to any rig.
+It is a necessary machine if you plan on utilizing your DC appliances or accessories because your batteries will still drain even if you are plugged into standard shore power.

 What’s The Difference Between A Converter And An Inverter?